bhushancharpe15/bhushancharpe15/README.md

 ### 🏆 Achievements

+🏅 **Winner — Globathon Hacakthon Competition**
+> Won ₹20,000 and secured internship on PPI for winners

+>
 🏅 **Winner — Fusion National Hackathon (AI/ML Domain)**
 > Won ₹10,000, a trip to Malvan, and Reliance goodies